 The Leaf Label / Playground

-As with A Hawk and a Hacksaw & the Hun Hangár Ensemble (2007), parts of this album were recorded in Budapest, once again with the Hun Hangár Ensemble.
-Other recordings took place in Devon (UK) and A Hawk And A Hacksaw's hometown of Albuquerque, NM.
-A bit similar to 2005's Darkness at Noon (Leaf 2005), which was recorded in the UK, Eastern Europe (Prague), and at home in Albuquerque.
+As with A Hawk and a Hacksaw & the Hun Hangár Ensemble (2007), parts of this album were recorded in Budapest.
+Once more with the Hun Hangár Ensemble.
+Other recordings took place in Devon (UK) and A Hawk And A Hacksaw's hometown of Albuquerque, New Mexico, USA.
+A bit similar to 2005's Darkness at Noon (Leaf 2005), which was recorded in the UK, in Eastern Europe (Prague), and at home in Albuquerque.
 Darkness... was indeed likeable and fascinating, as was the follow up, the praised The Way the Wind Blows (Leaf 2006).
 On their myspace-site they list the following as influences (edit): Romania, Bulgaria, Serbia, Macedonia, Turkey, Greece, Hungary, as well as Black Sabbath, Jaki Leibezeit, Nahalot Shalom Community Klezmer Band, Boris Karloff, The Kinks, Duke Ellington, Bach, and Charles Mingus!

 Copyright © 2010 Håvard Oppøyen